Accessibility statement

 - Semantic HTML with proper heading structure, landmarks, and form labels

-- Color contrast tuned against the WCAG AA threshold (4.5:1 for body text, 3:1 for large text and UI components)
+- Color contrast measured against the WCAG AA thresholds (4.5:1 for body text, 3:1 for large text and UI components), with shortfalls fixed as we find them

 - Text alternatives for informative images and icons, with decorative images explicitly marked